-To install JupyterLab, we're going to use the JupyterLab Lite add-on by the Community Add-ons project.
-To get started:
+To install JupyterLab, we're going to use the JupyterLab add-on by the Community Add-ons project.
+Install it by clicking this button:

-- Click on Hass.io in the panel.
+- Click on Supervisor in the panel.
 Choose "Add-On Store" from the menu.

-- Add the Community Add-ons as a new repository with the URL
+- If you haven't already, add the Community Add-ons as a new repository with the URL

 https://github.com/hassio-addons/repositoryand click on "Add".

-- Scroll down to the new section for Community Add-ons and click the install button on JupyterLab Lite.
+- Scroll down to the new section for Community Add-ons and click the install button on JupyterLab.
 Installation can take a couple of minutes depending on your internet speed.

-- Once installed, it will open the JupyterLab Lite add-on page.
+Once installed, it will open the JupyterLab add-on page:

-- Click on "START" to start the JupyterLab Lite add-on.
+- Click on "START" to start the JupyterLab add-on.

-- You will be prompted for your credentials.
+- You might be prompted for your credentials.
 You can use the same username and password as that you use to log in to Home Assistant.

 Running your first report